melaniewalsh/AI-for-Humanists/_pages/usecases.md

     - *This paper examines the capability of a small, in-domain model (LEGAL-BERT) to annotate for gender bias in US capital trials.*

+- **[Distinguishing Fictional Voices: a Study of Authorship Verification Models for Quotation Attribution](https://arxiv.org/pdf/2401.16968)** by Gaspard Michel, Elena V. Epure, Romain Hennequin, and Christophe Cerisara

+    - *This paper looks at attributing dialogue to novel characters using character representations build by encoding their quotes.*

+- **[Stage Direction Classification in French Theater: Transfer Learning Experiments](https://hal.science/hal-04520702/)** by Alexia Schneider and Pablo Ruiz Fabo

+    - *This paper develops and evaluates methodologies for automatically identifying and classifying stage directions in French drama.*

 ### Named entity recognition

 - **[Recognising Occupational Titles in German Parliamentary Debates](https://aclanthology.org/2024.latechclfl-1.21.pdf)** by Johanna Binnewitt (2024)